AIR-Research-Group-UCLM/Accessible-Rehab/README.md

 The quantitative results obtained demonstrate that this dynamic adjustment of the environment allows for adaptation that leads to a 100% success rate in task completion after the automatic adjustment, compared to a 62.5% success rate when using a configuration with virtual elements adapted to the motor capabilities of a healthy person (for both healthy participants and patients).
 This adjustment not only facilitates a greater number of exercise repetitions, but also reduces the time needed to access each object, with an average reduction in time of 47.94% across the entire sample.
 This reduction is even more significant when considering only the group of SCI patients, with a reduction of 53.78%.
 Additionally, the qualitative evaluation complements the study with a perception of ease of use for the calibration (mean = 1.29 ± 0.46) and low complexity in accessing the interactive objects after the automatic adjustment (mean = 1.12 ± 0.45).
 These results demonstrate the effectiveness of the proposed algorithms and the improved user experience.

 ## Organization

+### 📁 Scripts Folder

+The **Scripts** folder contains some of the code files used in the study described in the article to develop the adaptive VR environment:

+- **`AutomaticCalibration`**: Handles automatic calibration processes and configurations for adapting VR environments based on patient-specific data.
+- **`AutomaticCalibrationConf`**: Manages settings for the automatic calibration, defining exercise zones and height limits.
+Configurable to adapt exercise areas such as left, right, central, or global zones.
+- **`BlockAutroGrasp`**: Manages object interaction in VR by implementing a proximity-based auto-grab mechanism.
+When the user approaches an object, it automatically attaches to their hand and remains held until it makes contact with the designated goal surface, at which point it is released.
+This interaction model enhances engagement with virtual elements and provides tactile feedback upon successful release.
+- **`CalibrationConstants`**: Stores constant values used in the calibration process, ensuring consistency in key elements like tracking and position recording.
+- **`CalibrationStorer`**: Responsible for storing calibration data, allowing sessions to be saved and resumed for continuous or repeat usage.
+- **`CalibrationUtilities`**: Provides helper functions for boundary checking and positional adjustments, supporting calibration accuracy and adaptability.
+- **`GeneratorCubes`**: Dynamically generates cubes at specified positions within the VR environment, used for various exercises and tests.
+- **`GoalBox`**: Tracks exercise progress by monitoring blocks moved into a target zone, with visual and audio feedback for a more interactive experience.
+- **`HalfCircleDrawer`**: Utilized to create half-circle visuals that delineate boundaries within the VR environment, marking movement limits effectively.
+- **`HandCalibrationConfiguration`**: Defines positional and rotational limits for hand movements obtained during calibration.
+These are applied in the test to verify and adjust the VR environment with respect to each patient’s range of motion (ROM).
+- **`MainMenu`**: Main menu for the immersive VR environment, providing options for calibration, configuration, and adaptation tests.
+- **`ObjectPosition`**: Stores and manages x, y, and z coordinates for object positions, helping maintain spatial data.
+- **`PlaneCenterArea`**: Defines specific zones within the VR environment, essential for delineating movement boundaries and center zones.
+- **`SerializablePositionList`**: Allows serialization of lists of object positions for tracking and managing spatial data efficiently.
+- **`TestCalibration`**: Core script located in the testing scene, responsible for applying detection and dynamic adjustment algorithms to evaluate the effectiveness of calibration and adaptation in the VR environment.
+Uses calibrated positions to test and re-adjust object locations based on patient-specific limitations.
+- **`VirtualObject`**: Represents an object in the VR environment, containing properties for positioning and enabling transformations based on calibration data.

 ### 📁 Data Folder